The best way to Face your Shaving

 • Low maintenance

-Now that you've done all the preparation and got the right shaving products / razor, it's time for the real thing.
-Time to shave!
-You may ask yourself at this point "how should you shave with a razor?"
-To do this properly, we have listed some tips for you.
+Now that you have done all the preparation and have brought the right Shaving Products / razor into your home, it is time for the real work.
+Time to Shaving!
+At this point, you might be wondering "how should you Shaving with a razor blade?"
+To do this in a good way, we have compiled some tips for you.

 Tips & tricks

-1. Go with the hair direction.
-With a sharp razor you will still cut the hair very short.
-If you go against the hair direction, you increase the risk of skin irritation and ingrown hairs enormously.
-So don't!
-And with a sharp razor it is certainly not necessary.
+1. Go with the direction of the hair.
+With a sharp razor, you will still cut the hairs very short.
+When you go against the direction of the hair, you greatly increase the chance of skin irritation and ingrown hairs.
+So don't do it!
+And with a sharp razor, it's certainly not necessary.

-2. Pull your skin taut during shaving.
-This allows the hairs to be cut even shorter.
-Pull your skin taut with your free hand and let the razor follow your skin smoothly.
+2. Pull your skin tight during your shave.
+This ensures that the hairs can be cut even shorter.
+Pull your skin tight with your free hand and let the razor smoothly follow your skin.

 3. Don't press too hard!
 This is not necessary at all if you have a sharp blade.
-You will only irritate your skin the harder you push.
+You will only irritate your skin the harder you press.
 Let the blade do its job.

-4. Clean your razor with water during shaving.
-This way you will remove the sheared hairs from your blade and you will be working with a clean razor again with each stroke.
+4. Clean your blade with water during the Shaving.
+This removes the shaved hairs from your blade and ensures you work with a clean razor with each stroke.

 Step 6: Close your pores

-When you are done shaving your face, you need to rinse your face again.
-This is how you rinse the hair and shaving product off your skin.
-Rinse your face with cold water or use a washcloth with cold water to close your pores again.
-This will prevent shaving irritation.
+When you are finished with your Face Shaving, you need to rinse your Face again.
+This way, you rinse the hairs and shaving product off your skin.
+Rinse your Face with cold water or use a washcloth with cold water to close your pores again.
+This way, shaving irritations are prevented.

 Step 7: Take care of your skin

-Once you have cooled your skin with cold water, you can finish your shaving routine with a good aftershave or aftershave balm.
-This will provide additional cooling for your skin and it will give you a boost after your shave.
-Also, an aftershave has a disinfecting effect and thus will prevent irritation.
+When you have cooled your skin with cold water, you can finish your shaving routine with a good aftershave or Aftershave Balm.
+This will provide extra cooling for your skin and give you a boost after your shave.
+A aftershave also works as a disinfectant and will therefore prevent irritations.

-So, now that you have your entire step-by-step plan, you can go ahead and start your most comfortable shave!
-This is how most barbers do it too, so basically you give yourself a professional shave without spending a ton of money over and over again.
-If you still have questions, about products for example, please know that you can always contact us.
+So, now that you have your entire step-by-step plan, you can start with the beginning of your most comfortable shave!
+This is the way most barbers work, so in principle, you are giving yourself a professional shave without having to spend a lot of money each time.
+If you still have questions, about products for example, know that you can always contact us.
 That's what friends are for.
 You know where to find us!

 Be your own barber!